Using Git, GitHub, and GitHub Classroom for Courses

 Manage course content within and across semesters

-Provide Lecture Notes to students
+Share Lecture Notes and References with students

 Issue individual assignments to students